intel/llm-on-ray/docs/web_ui.md

 Please follow [setup.md](setup.md) to setup the base environment first.

 ## Setup UI Environment
-After activating the environment installed in previous step, please run the following script to install environment for ui.
+After activating the environment installed from the previous step, please run the following script to install environment for Web UI.
 ```bash
 $ dev/scripts/install-ui.sh
 ```